Black Friday: 10% Off With Code BF24 + 2 Free Units for Orders of 12+ Boxes/Cans of Formula

 Life can get busy, and when adding a toddler to the mix, quick and convenient healthy lunches are going to be your best friend.
 We are here to get your creative juices flowing with some healthy toddler lunch ideas.

-From birth to 6 months, your little one will be getting the bulk of their nutrients and calories from breast milk or infant formula.
+From birth to 6 months, your little one will be getting the bulk of their nutrients and calories from infant formula or breast milk.
 This helps prepare their developing digestive system for the integration of solid foods into their diet.

 Between 6 months to 12 months they will begin being slowly introduced to a variety of yummy foods in safe-to-eat textures and sizes, as they make the transition from bottle to solid foods.
 This transition provides them with more independence and choice when it comes to their meals.